arc80/plywood/repos/plywood/docs/Developing/NewModules.md

 ### [Other operations](#other-operations)

-It's possible to do other work inside an instantiator function.
-For example, the [`platform` target instantiator](https://github.com/arc80/plywood/blob/master/repos/plywood/src/platform/Instantiators.inl) in the `plywood` repo generates a configuration header file and writes it to the build folder whenever a build system is generated using this module:
+It's possible to do other work inside a module function.
+For example, the [`platform` module function](https://github.com/arc80/plywood/blob/master/repos/plywood/src/platform/platform.modules.cpp) in the `plywood` repo generates a configuration header file and writes it to the build folder whenever a build system is generated using this module:

     FileSystem::native()->makeDirsAndSaveTextIfDifferent(
         NativePath::join(args->projInst->env->buildFolderPath,